How to Create a Winning Data Room

 Stage 2 typically comes after a founder receives a term sheet and is used to help streamline the due diligence process, by providing investors access to a much more granular detailed set of information and documents.

-How to structure a stage 1 data room: What information should you include?
+How to structure a stage 1 data room

 Reminder: the goal for investors during this stage is to conduct an initial spot check to make sure your pitch and your numbers match.
 Did slide 5 of your pitch deck say you had $10K in MRR as of January?
 Well you better have the financial statements in your data room to back it up!